wheresaddie/girlsvsgit/README.md

 Gravatars are pulled from womens facebok and ravelry accounts (with permission)

 Why?
-There is a dearth of women contributing to open source software.
+There is a death of women contributing to open source software.
 This plugin is presented as a "filter" to challenge assumptions about gender roles in software, and to "rewire" your brain.